towolf/towolf.github.com/docs/PsychPriority/Priority.markdown

 rates then [Priority](/docs/Priority) will choose the shortest frame period.

-The consequence of a thread exceeding the specified limits on CPU usage are that the MACH kernel will revoke its real\-time priority status.
+The consequence of a thread exceeding the specified limits on CPU usage are that the MACH kernel will revoke its real-time priority status.
 However, the threshold at which the MACH kernel decices to revoke priority is not known.
 We have observed that at 100% CPU usage the Jaguar Mach kernel will revoke priority after 2.5 seconds, indepent of